SoftwareAG/c8y-docs/content/dtm/localization.md

 Once you create all custom properties and asset types, then all those names are added as keys in the **Localization** page.
 You can further add the translations as required.

-To add a new translation in the DTM application, you can add the text as key and add the translations as required.
+To add a new translation in the DTM web app, you can add the text as key and add the translations as required.

 <a name=""></a>